-The model of limited arbitrage developed in section 3 implies that speculators adjust their arbitrage portfolio weights not only to the expected premium proxied by $q^{-1}(w^n - w^o)$ , but also scale their portfolio weights inversely to the marginal risk $\Sigma(w^n - w^o)$ of each currency position over the arbitrage period.
-This requires an estimation of the (expected) covariance matrix $\Sigma$ .
+The model of limited arbitrage developed in Section 3 implies that speculators adjust their arbitrage portfolio weights not only to the expected premium proxied by $q^{-1}(w^n - w^o)$, but also scale their portfolio weights inversely to the marginal risk $\Sigma(w^n - w^o)$ of each currency position over the arbitrage period.
+This requires an estimation of the (expected) covariance matrix Σ .
 Assuming intertemporal stability in the correlation structure, the covariance matrix is simply estimated using two years of daily FX data from July 1, 1998 to July 1, 2000.
 The exchange rate data are based on end of the day mid-price quotes in London available from Datastream.
 The estimation period ends four months prior to the announcement date of December 1, 2001.
 Thus the covariance estimate is not affected by the actual event.
-The total sample includes 37 currencies.
-Table 1, Panel B, provides a summary of the marginal arbitrage risk contribution $[\Sigma(w^n - w^o)]i$ of the 37 sample currencies.
+The total sample includes 37 currencies.15 Table 1, Panel B, provides a summary of the marginal arbitrage risk contribution $[\Sigma(w^n - w^o)]i$ of the 37 sample currencies.
 Marginal risk contributions are negative for most currencies.
 Increasing the portfolio weights in these currencies provides a hedge against the exposure from excessive dollar investment implied by the strong weight increase for the U.S. currency.

 On a conceptual level, historical data certainly provide an imperfect measure of the forward looking covariance matrix.
 But to avoid the estimation issues with a high-dimensional GARCH model, we just assume that the historical sample covariance estimates the forward looking covariances reasonably well.
 A second (more relevant) robustness issue concerns the choice of data frequency.
 Does a weekly sampling frequency alter estimates of the marginal risk contribution of each currency?
 To explore this issue the estimation procedure is repeated with weekly spot rate return data.
-The correlation between estimates based on daily and weekly sampling is 0.984.
-Optimal arbitrage portfolios therefore look reasonably similar independently of the sample period to three years and to 18 months.
-Underlying this relative robustness is the fact that the marginal risk terms only involve the estimation of a n=37 dimensional vector $\Sigma(w^n-w^o)$ even though $\Sigma$ has much more free parameters.
+The correlation between estimates based on daily and weekly sampling frequency of the historical data.
+Robustness was also checked for a change of the sample period to three years and to 18 months.
+Underlying this relative robustness is the fact that the marginal risk terms only involve the estimation of a n = 37 dimensional vector $\Sigma(w^n - w^0)$ even though Σ has much more free parameters.16

-&lt;sup>14The 13 countries in the Euro area share a common exchange rate after January 1, 1999.
+15 The 13 countries in the Euro area share a common exchange rate after January 1, 1999.
 Prior to this date, the ECU currency basket is used.
 Argentina and Malaysia feature only very incomplete exchange rate data over the estimation period; both countries are excluded from the analysis.
 China and Hong Kong also stand out with currencies of very low exchange rate variation because of their peg to the U.S. dollar.
 Neither country was excluded from the analysis.
 However, excluding both countries makes no qualitative difference to the overall results.
 Our results are also robust to excluding Turkey-a country experiencing a currency crisis in 2001.

-&lt;sup>15While we estimate the $(n^2 - n)/2 + n$ parameters of $\Sigma$ for n = 37, multiplication by $w^n - w^o$ averages the estimation error of any single element.
+16 While we estimate the $(n^2 - n)/2 + n$ parameters of Σ for n = 37, multiplication by $w^n - w^o$ averages the estimation error of any single element.
 Measurement error with respect to the regressor $\Sigma(w^n - w^o)$ should therefore not be a serious problem for the analysis.
-Under large measurement error, we would have to adjust
+Under large measurement error, we would have to adjust the confidence intervals of the second stage regression.